Birgu, also called Vittoriosa, is one of Malta’s oldest cities. It is one of the “Three Cities”: Vittoriosa, Senglea and Cospicua.

 I returned to Vittoriosa a couple of weeks later, so as to see it by day.
 We took the ferry from Valletta this time, it’s only 1.50 Euro, and then took a guided tour around.
 It was quite lovely.

-I would like to go for a little excursion myself tomorrow, and I am thinking of this quad tour.
+I would like to go for a little excursion myself tomorrow, and I am thinking of taking a quad tour.
 There is so much to do in Malta, unfortunately I haven’t gotten around to doing it all.
 If you do make a trip to Malta, you will certainly have plenty to choose from.